agocsdaniel/flathunter/README.md

 Or you can use Docker, too.
 In this case the fourth step will be `docker-compose up`

+For the first run you might define `FIRST_RUN=True` in the .env.
+Using this the script will not load all advertisements, only the search pages, and it saves the id-s, so you will not get notified for the existing ads.
+After a successful scrape, you restart the script with `FIRST_RUN=False`.

 ### Final notes

 Please do not abuse ingatlan.com with this script!